 Essentially, the anti-reciprocal rule prevents companies from favoring the sale of certain mutual fund products, simply on the basis that the firm received an increased commission payment for that specific product.
 Put another way, when a broker recommends a mutual fund to one of their investors, the commissions can play no role in that recommendation.

 Sadly, in this case, Invest Financial Corporation and several other brokerage firms violated the anti-reciprocal rule in a systematic way.
 The brokers found complex ways to try to beat the system.
 For example, Invest Financial Corporation gave a certain mutual fund a privileged space on its website in order to drive more business for that fund.
 In return for the preferential treatment, the mutual fund gave the brokerage firm an especially large commission on each sale.

 FINRA still has an anti-reciprocal rule in place.
 Brokers and brokerage firms may not set up arrangements to try to push specific mutual funds in return for a self benefit.

 This type of conduct creates a blatant conflict of interest, and it disadvantages innocent investors.
 As an investor, you need to be able to rely on your brokerage, but you cannot do so if the firm has conflicting financial interests in recommending investment products.

-Let our aggressive legal team help.
 At Sonn Law Group, we are ready to fight hard to ensure that you recover every penny you deserve.
-If you or one of your family members lost money with Invest Financial Corporation, or any other brokerage firm, please call us now at 844-689-5754 to set up a free review of your case.
-We take all investment fraud claim on contingency, meaning we only get paid if we help you obtain compensation.
+If you or a loved one has a complaint regarding Purshe Kaplan Sterling Investments, call Jeff Sonn at 844-689-5754 to set up a free review of your case.